 I’ve always preferred rustic food presentations over fancier ones, but that’s probably because I lack artistry and patience to create more formal presentations.

 A perfect example is a pie.
-I’d much rather make a galette, which must actually look like it’s haphazardly put together, instead of a pretty tart with glistening, criss-crossing lattice.
+I’d much rather make a galette, which must actually looks like it’s haphazardly put together, instead of a pretty tart with glistening, criss-crossing lattice.

 This is a perfect example – a plum galette made by Tasha, from Tasha’s Artisan Food.
 Stunning, in spite of its rusticity.

 I’ve admired every blogger’s beautiful, summer fruit galettes lately on Instagram.
 But being that I’ll always choose savory over sweet, I’ve been thinking about how to turn a galette into a savory summer version.
 Tomatoes, of course!

 So I created this galette reminiscent of a pizza marguerite.
 It’s simple, rustic, and flavorful.

 And with summer-ripe tomatoes, it’s perfect for summer!

 Rustic Tomato Galette

 Pie dough to make a 10″ pie crust

 1 cup basil-seasoned red sauce, well-reduced